olwal/air/README.md

 The application allows specification of location in California, start and end dates and other parameters for the visualization. (see URL parameters, below, for full list)

-The animated 3D visualizations are based on sensor data from [PurpleAir](https://purpleair.com/), leveraging JavaScript, [procedural-gl.js](https://github.com/felixpalmer/procedural-gl-js) and [p5.js](https://p5js.org/).
-Data files preprocessed with Python and [Jupyter Lab](https://jupyter.org/).
+The animated 3D visualizations are based on sensor data from [PurpleAir](https://purpleair.com/).
+The current viewer (in [`viewer/`](viewer/)) is built with [MapLibre GL JS](https://maplibre.org/) for satellite imagery and 3D terrain, [deck.gl](https://deck.gl/) for the GPU-rendered air-quality columns, and [Vite](https://vitejs.dev/) as the build tool.
+Satellite imagery is switchable between seamless [Sentinel-2 cloudless](https://s2maps.eu/) (default), high-resolution Esri World Imagery, and MapTiler, with automatic promotion to higher-resolution tiles when zoomed in.
+Data files were preprocessed with Python and [Jupyter Lab](https://jupyter.org/).

+> The original 2020 version was built with [procedural-gl.js](https://github.com/felixpalmer/procedural-gl-js) and [p5.js](https://p5js.org/); it was rewritten onto MapLibre + deck.gl after procedural-gl.js became unmaintained.
+See [`viewer/README.md`](viewer/README.md) for how to run and build the current app.

 ## 2020 Bay Area fires
 Here is a sample collection of interactive 3D visualization of air quality sensor data within a certain radius from the location, references to 3rd party material, and timelapse videos of the 3D visualizations.
 The visualizations are specified and configured through URL parameters.